Suburb overview

 Proportion of separate houses versus units, townhouses, and other home types.
 Useful for investors assessing rental demand mix.

 Legana's population of 4,719 sits 21% above the Tasmania suburb median of 3,902, giving it a wider tenant and buyer catchment than the average TAS locality.
 Median household income of $85,436/year runs 16% above the Tasmania suburb median of $73,944, indicating strong purchasing power and the type of demographic profile that tends to sustain premium property prices through market cycles.
-Median weekly rent of $350 equates to $1,517/month — about 100% of the median mortgage repayment of $1,517/month — meaning rental income covers most of a typical owner's repayment and this is a genuine cash-flow suburb before tax benefits.
+Median rent of $560/week (as at May 2025 – Apr 2026, Department of Justice (Tasmania) rental bonds) equates to roughly $2,427/month — about 160% of the $1,517/month median mortgage repayment recorded at the 2021 Census.
+On those figures rental income covers most or all of the recorded repayment, but repayments on new loans have risen with interest rates since 2021, so re-run the coverage at today's rates before treating this as a cash-flow suburb.
 Legana is 169 km from Hobart, so the local market tracks regional employment and lifestyle drivers more than CBD-driven commuter demand.

 Regional property can deliver strong cash-flow yields but liquidity is tighter — plan for longer hold periods and verify local employment stability.
-Local rents consume roughly 21% of household income — a useful sanity check on tenant affordability.
+At the 2021 Census, local rents consumed roughly 21% of household income — a dated but useful sanity check on tenant affordability.

 How Legana stacks up against the median of all Tasmania suburbs in our dataset.
 Positive values mean Legana sits above the state median; negative means below.